meeber/titor/README.md

 Alternatively, they can grab a browser bundle for any of the three builds of your library from their project's `node_modules/cheeseball/bundle` folder.
 These bundles expose the default export of your library as a global variable.

 It's recommended that consumers use either the **current** or **legacy** builds and bundles.
 The **legacy-shim** build is a nuclear option.
 It drastically increases the size of the code.
-When it comes to shimming, it's typically better for you to inform consumers which shims your project requires, and then advise them on the best way to obtain those shims.
+When it comes to shimming, it's typically better for you to inform consumers which features your project requires, and then advise them on the best way to obtain shims for those features if needed.

 # Examples